 If you are in the T-Program, you are able to repeat up to three Fall Term courses in the Winter Term.
 If eligible, you can redistribute your workload by deferring some first-year courses to the Summer Term (May through June).
 You will then return to regular classes in second year without losing any time in the four-year schedule for your engineering degree.

 In any of the cases outlined below, you need to visit the First Year Office to determine your next course of action.

 How do I know if I’m eligible for the T-Program?

-If you have failed one or more of your Fall Session courses (less than 50%) and your session average is less than 60%, you will meet with a first-year advisor in January to discuss your options and whether you are eligible for the program or not.
+If you have failed one or more of your Fall Term courses (less than 50%) and your average is less than 60%, you will meet with a first-year advisor in January to discuss your options and whether you are eligible for the program or not.

 Options for Students in the Core Programs